Yes, you can increase CSAT and NPS during the holidays

 Well, there’s always next year for that holiday bonus.

 Fortunately, a better way exists.
 With virtual, on-demand agents, customer service teams can achieve CSAT and NPS goals during the holidays 50–70% faster—and perhaps even exceed their goals.
 Here are a few reasons why:

 To boost your performance, start with your people

 Remote agents are fundamentally different from seasonal help.
-On average, remote agents are 15 years older, are 46% more likely to have attended college, and possess three times more experience than typical call center team members.
+On average, remote agents are 15 years older, are 46% more likely to have attended college, and possess three times more experience than typical contact center team members.

 Another key difference is flexibility.
-With virtual agents, call centers have access to a larger pool of talent, as workers aren’t limited to a certain geographical region.
+With virtual agents, contact centers have access to a larger pool of talent, as workers aren’t limited to a certain geographical region.
 Because they work on their own schedules, virtual agents can be available at any time and for short shifts to help with bursts in capacity.

 Virtual agents also have a greater capacity to learn.
 As self-starters by nature, these professionals see their work as a career rather than a temporary job and are motivated to continue developing their skills over time.
 Plus, more skilled and experienced agents tend to retain information and learn at a higher rate.

 You don’t have to sacrifice quality for faster, cost-effective training